oracle/bots-node-sdk/MESSAGE_MODEL.md

     }]
 }
 ```
-**Tip**: You can the [Microsoft Adaptive Cards Designer](https://adaptivecards.io/designer/) to create and test your JSON adaptive card definitions.
+**Tip**: You can use the [Microsoft Adaptive Cards Designer](https://adaptivecards.io/designer/) to create and test your JSON adaptive card definitions.